xfr0ntier/orbit/README.md

-# orbit
+# Orbix

-A modern utility library for typescript.
+A modern utility library for typescript, with zero dependencies.